garrandall/popular-music-data/tracks/idlewild-blue--don-tchu-worry--bout-me--outkast.md

-Mama dont you worry bout me
+Mama don't you worry bout me
-Papa dont you worry bout me
+Papa don't you worry bout me
 I live a life but it just ain't mine
 Know I'm a your son won't you let me shine
 Come on, come on

 Sally don't you worry bout me
 Sally don't you worry bout me